ornellamariestella/AB-test-with-permutation-test-webpage-performance-python/README.md

 ### Permutation test
 - With an alpha level of 5%, **we accept the null hypothesis** (H0) and conclude that the observed result of our A/B test is **not statistically significant**.

-*H0: treatment's conversion rate <= control's conversion rate* *H1: treatment's conversion rate > control's conversion rate*
+*H0: treatment's conversion rate <= control's conversion rate // H1: treatment's conversion rate > control's conversion rate*

 Thank you for checking out this case study! :star2: